MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/activitydetails-element.md

 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: c103d48d-53ca-4b19-b16f-2862379587ef
 description: "The activityDetails element stores the raw data for a single activity feed item.
 Each activity feed item must have its own activityDetails element.
-Data in the activityDetails element is referenced in activity templates by using name elements.
-Every piece of data in the activityDetails element must have a name element."
+Data in the activityDetails element is referenced in activity templates by using name elements."
 ---

 # activityDetails Element